jacobRaw/MTRN4231_burger_bot/README.md

 - 0:00:23 - Singularity prevention for when ingredients are out of reach, integrated into closed loop control to update target location when ingredient is moved within suitable range.
 - 0:00:31 - Recipe adherence, the robot will only pick up the necessary ingredients on the table to follow an inputted recipe.

-High quality Video (YouTube): https://youtu.be/2kIR_RqGSEc
+High quality video (YouTube): https://youtu.be/2kIR_RqGSEc

 https://github.com/user-attachments/assets/b9df1b45-9737-490c-970d-db6d626eccda